 We focus on you and your needs first.
-We know that taking on a new role within Canada, or potentially moving here from another country is a big deal.
+We know that taking on a new role is a big deal requiring a lot of careful consideration, whether you are relocating or staying local.
 We are committed to listening to you and your particular needs, your family requirements, and personal preferences, working diligently to secure you the right opportunity.
 We are here to provide expert guidance, advice and support throughout the entire recruitment process and to be available for you 24/7.

 We are an entirely free service to you, and we work hard to secure you the right position.
 In return, we appreciate you working exclusively with us throughout the process.

 We know you are busy, so we help to direct and guide you in a step-by-step manner, so it doesn’t seem like one big daunting task that you don’t know where to start or how to efficiently go through the process to completion.
 The medical system in Canada is not standardised across the country, and each province has differences in their licensing processes and requirements.
 That’s where our expertise comes in.
 From where to submit documents, licence type you are applying for, when to apply to the various colleges, what to do before and after you apply, when to apply for work permits, financial planning and moving advice.
 We happily assist with it all.

 Yes!
 Whether you are looking for a locum, short, medium or long-term position, within the same province or in another province; we can help.
 Let our knowledge, contacts, relationships, and personal service work for you!

 We are happy to say that we have positions available across Canada, in cities, towns, and rural communities.
 Enquire to find out which roles and locations would be most suitable for your career pursuits, family and lifestyle.